 Janan Ganesh is political columnist for the FT.
 He was previously political correspondent for The Economist for five years, and a researcher at the Policy Exchange think tank for two.

 He appears regularly on TV and radio, including a weekly slot on BBC1’s Sunday Politics.
-He is also the author of a biography of George Osborne, the UK chancellor.
+He is also the author of a biography of George Osborne, the former UK chancellor.

 Add this topic to your myFT Digest for news straight to your inbox

 The absence of such definitive texts could be proof of a generation that has found power before finding its voice

 Voters must feel the effects of populism on their living standards before they will act

 Consider how many icons of the period combined beatnik ideals with a certain commercial worldliness

 Northern Ireland’s Good Friday Agreement was built on guile, evasion and ideals

 London and New York are still celebrated as great western cities, but they have become sedate compared with many of their Asian counterparts

 A prime minister who had lived hand to mouth has eked out time and space to breathe